microsoft-surface-dev/android_bootable_aaropa/README.md

 This repo contains patches & modules for Calamares which will be built into .deb file

 - ![https://github.com/BlissOS/grub2-themes](https://github.com/BlissOS/grub2-themes/actions/workflows/build-devuan-ceres.yml/badge.svg) <p>
-This rpeo contains the Grub2 theme that we're using which will be built into .deb file
+This repo contains the Grub2 theme that we're using which will be built into .deb file

 - [![](https://github.com/BlissOS/aaropa_busybox/actions/workflows/build-linux.yml/badge.svg)](https://github.com/BlissOS/aaropa_busybox) <p>
 This repo contains `busybox` program that is on initrd, it will also be built into .deb file